micro-ROS/micro-ROS.github.io/_docs/concepts/build_system/index.md

 ros2 run micro_ros_setup configure_firmware.sh [APP] [OPTIONS]
 ```

-Running this command without any argument it will output a list of example application valid for the selected RTOS.
+By running this command without any argument, it will output a list of example applications valid for the selected RTOS.
 Common options available at this configuration step are:
   - `--transport` or `-t`: `udp`, `serial` or any hardware specific transport label
   - `--dev` or `-d`: agent string descriptor in a serial-like transport